oliver-dvorski/Zippy/readme.md

 composer install
 npm install
 ```
 You'll also need to configure your database and input the credentials into the .env file (just a reminder that the .env.example file is here for reference).
-Once you've got that covered, you just run ```php artisan migrate``` to set up the db and ```php artisan serve``` to run the server.
+Once you've got that covered, you just run ```php artisan key:generate``` to generate your application key and ```php artisan migrate``` to set up the db and ```php artisan serve``` to run the server.